kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 # Create your own language learning app using Python and LibreLingo (TDD)

-In this tutorial you'll learn how to use LibreLingo course data to create language-learning apps in Python.
+In this tutorial, you'll learn how to use LibreLingo course data to create language-learning apps in Python.

 We'll build a simple function that lists the audio files required by a LibreLingo course.
 (Whether they exist or not yet)

-LibreLingo comes with some tools that make it easier to build such programs and also to test them.
+LibreLingo comes with some tools that make building and testing such programs easier.
 I structured the tutorial as a small Test-Driven-Development session so that you'll see how to use these tools.

-By the end of the tutorial you should have a good basis to build your own apps, APIs or software using LibreLingo, or to contribute to LibreLingo or existing LibreLingo-based software.
+By the end of the tutorial, you should have a good basis to build your own apps, APIs, or software using LibreLingo, or to contribute to LibreLingo or existing LibreLingo-based software.

 ## Requirements